jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 ### Basic Language Execution Control

-To explain control over execution flow in Symbol I will first introduce examples of execution flow statements in the Basic programming language.
+To explain control over execution flow in Symbol I might first introduce examples of execution flow statements in the Basic programming language.

 ```vb
 If X Then A Else B